Nutritional neuroscience: Deficiencies and treatments

 Despite the wide range of foods that choline is found in, studies have shown that the mean choline intake of men, women and children are below the Adequate Intake levels.
-It is important to note that not enough choline is naturally produced by the body, so diet is an important factor.
+Not enough choline is naturally produced by the body, so diet is an important factor.
 People who consume a large quantity of alcohol may be at an increased risk for choline deficiency.
 Sex and age also plays a role, with premenopausal females being less sensitive to choline deficiency than either males or postmenopausal females.
 This has been theorized to be a result of premenopausal women having an increased ability to synthesize choline in some form, which has been confirmed in studies on rats.
 In such instances of deficiency, choline supplements or (if able) dietary changes may be beneficial.
 Good sources of choline include liver, milk, eggs and peanuts.
 There is further evidence to suggest that choline supplements can be used to treat people who have neurological disorders as well we memory defects.
 Oral doses of CDP-choline (another form of choline) given to elderly subjects with memory deficits, but without dementia, for four weeks showed improved memory in free recall tasks, but not in recognition tests.
 In a second study, patients with early Alzheimer-type dementia were treated with twenty-give gram doses of phosphatidylcholine every day for six months.
 Slightly improvements were shown in memory tests compared to the placebo control group.
 Other studies conducted did not find any such improvement.